 Pre-spawn mortality was greatly reduced this year.
-Releasing adults directly upstream near the water intake building into a deep pool removed the need to haul fish and was likely a factor in reducing handling related mortality.
-A modified return tube was implemented this year and will be fully functional next year, which would release fish directly into this same pool after biological data is collected.
-The number of redds below the weir in 2017 were 68% of the total redds observed, higher than any year since reintroduction and higher than both the endemic and Rapid River eras.
-The high density of redds below the weir is likely causing a lack of viability of some due to superimposition.
-With this large number of fish remaining below the LH and not entering the weir, broodstock needs were not met.
-This is of great concern that another program objective was not met.
-New construction designs are in development for the LGC adult weir and trap to address this and other hatchery intake related needs.
-The percentage of HOR strays recovered below the weir was also exceptionally high for 2017, at 48% of carcasses recovered with a CWT.
-Most of these were strays from the Upper Grande Ronde stock.
+Releasing adults directly upstream near the water intake building into a deep pool or just upstream likely played a factor in reducing handling related stress and mortality.
+The number of redds below the weir in 2018 were 52% of the total redds observed, higher than both the endemic and Rapid River eras.
+The high density of redds below the weir is likely causing a lack of viability of some redds due to superimposition.

 We have observed a shift in juvenile outmigration from fall months (August and September) to winter months (October and November) and observed smaller parr leaving in years where there are many redds above the weir (Crump & Van Sickle, 2016).
 We have also observed lower survival in these same years.
-This may be an indication of over winter carrying capacity limitations or other density dependent factors such as food limitations (Crozier, et al., 2010), (Independant Scientific Advisory Board, 2015).
+This may be an indication of over winter carrying capacity limitations or other density dependent factors such as food limitations (Crozier, et al., 2010), (Independent Scientific Advisory Board, 2015).
 Burck (1993) suggested density dependent seasonal movement of outmigrants, with more leaving early as fry or small parr in brood years when there were more redds.
 The author also suggested that this movement was habitat-related and a tradeoff of higher growth for the risk of higher mortality, since outmigrants moving into the Grande Ronde River encountered higher water temperatures and more predators and competitors.

-The purchasing of the (formerly) Nielson property (Figure 26, Figure 27) will provide CTUIR the opportunity to reconnect the stream with its floodplain, increase sinuosity by removing the stream from its simplified alignment, and increase habitat capacity within a 2-mile section.
-The ongoing re-introduction evaluation provides data that can be used to investigate the biological response of this restoration.
+The purchasing of the (formerly) Nielson property (Figure 28, Figure 29) will provide the CTUIR the opportunity to reconnect the stream with its floodplain, increase sinuosity by removing the stream from its simplified alignment, and increase habitat capacity within this 2-mile section.
+The current re-introduction evaluation provides data that can be used to investigate the biological response of this restoration.
 Metrics observed will include redd distribution/timing, outmigration timing/quantity, differences in size and condition factor of outmigrating fish, and survival of outmigrants compared to pre-restoration levels.
-Our belief is that restoring the rivers natural floodplain and meanders will increase the available habitat for juveniles to rear, as well as increase the area available for adult holding and spawning and thusly increase natural production.
+Our belief is that restoring the river's natural floodplain and meanders will increase the available habitat for juveniles to rear, as well as increase the area available for adult holding and spawning and thusly increase natural production.
 Having years of pre-restoration data readily available enables us to observe and quantify fish use and response to habitat restoration.
 Restoration efforts may address the smaller mean size and survival estimates currently observed in outmigrating spring Chinook in higher redd years.
 Improving this section of the stream will expectantly provide for the needs of Chinook salmon in all life stages.
+Beginning in 2018 (BY 17), we also began looking at stable isotopes of juvenile Chinook salmon, benthic invertebrates, leaf litter, and periphtyon present during our monthly sampling efforts during the months of July-September.
+The lower site (standard) is within the CTUIR property where we plan to do the habitat reconstruction and use as the "treatment" site, and the upper site (footbridge) will remain untouched and be used as our "control".
+This also affords us a chance to elucidate what is available for fish consumption during these periods of time, prior to restoration and after, as well as how that compares to other streams in the basin.